 Nylon was marketed as “strong as steel, as fine as a spiderweb” during its use in parachutes, ropes, and airplane materials to support the war effort.

 Nylon was rumoured to have been named a hybrid of New York and London.
 How romantic!
 Unfortunately, it’s not true.
 Nylon was indeed invented in NYC but the name (warning: letdown ahead) is just randomly chosen letters, ending in ‘on’ as most fabrics were.
-Apparently though, the chemist who created nylon did request it be called ‘No-Run’.
+Apparently though, the chemist who created nylon, (fun fact: on 28 February 1935 by the name of Wallace Hume Carothers) did request it be called ‘No-Run’.

-The Liquid 40’s - Women are Savvy Creatures
+The Liquid 40’s - Woman are Savvy Creatures

 On May 16, 1940 four million pairs of Nylon tights officially hit the shelves of department stores on what was named “Nylon Day” - they sold out in two days.
 A year later, Nylon was discovered to be a super material in war efforts and needed for parachutes and bomber tyres, meaning nylon tights were officially on hold.
 Women actually had to hand in their Nylons in support of the war and alas, what came next in the history of tights, was liquid tights.
 Also named Stockingless Cream and Leg Art, the sensation went wide and allowed women to create the effect of the stockings that had fast become a fashion essential.